Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.8

-- Improve UI.
-- Few fixes.
+- Few fixes and imrovements.

 #### 2021.12.16 - Version 6.7